-The BOP is responsible for the custody and care of nearly 189,000 federal offenders as of April 13, 2017.
-Nearly 81 percent of these inmates are confined in BOP operated correctional institutions or detention centers.
+The BOP is responsible for the custody and care of over 180,000 federal offenders as of January 31, 2019.
+Nearly 84 percent of these inmates are confined in BOP operated correctional institutions or detention centers.

 The remainder are confined in secure privately managed or community-based facilities and local jails.
-The following chart shows the breakdown of current BOP population by inmate's offense category:
+The following chart shows the breakdown of the current BOP population by inmate's offense category as of November, 2018: